 “Angels Remembered has become a significant way for many people in our community to recognize and acknowledge the importance of keeping memories alive” – Serena Lewis, Former Executive Director

 A holiday tradition.

 Angels Remembered has become an important part of the holiday season for many residents of Colchester East-Hants.
-Dozens of committed volunteers crochet hundreds of angels and are present at the tree locations where over 1800 angels are placed each year.
+Dozens of committed volunteers crochet hundreds of angels and are present at the tree locations where hundreds of angels are placed each year.
 This annual event was an idea sparked from our very own volunteers, Janice Little and Betty Riddell, to reach out and connect with those in the community grieving a loss during the holidays.
 The programs success is not only measured by the funds raised to support our programs and service, but also knowing that with every crocheted ornament placed on our trees there is a story of a loved one, an angel remembered, at Christmas.

 “Many of the angels are hand crafted by volunteers, and the person making the angel provides a wonderful human connection for those who are grieving.” – Betty Riddell

 - To volunteer at an Angels Remembered Tree please contact us online or at 902-893-3265.